Corvusoft/restq/documentation/DESIGN.md

 ### String

 Utiltiy class with static scope offering a common suite of string manipulation routines.
-Additional methods are inherited from restbed::String and will not be restated here convenience and clarity.
+Additional methods are inherited from restbed::String and will not be restated here convenience.
 ```
 +---------------------------------------+
 |              <<static>>               |